 Many people believe their life insurance policy is an inflexible tool — one that provides a lump sum to family members after the policy holder passes on.
 Thankfully, that’s not always the case.
 In fact, a life insurance policy can be leveraged during a patient’s lifetime to help cover medical bills or other expenses.

 With so many Americans facing COPD, there is a robust network of support and advocacy organizations available.
 The COPD Foundation website has a long list of opportunities and organizations that can assist.
 Among them: the Mesothelioma Cancer Alliance, which provides treatment guidance, educational materials, and even scholarships for those impacted by COPD; the American Lung Association, which features local chapters and flu clinic information; as well as the Partnership for Prescription Assistance, created to help patients afford necessary prescription medicine.
 COPD is a highly difficult disease to live with.
 Patients shouldn’t have to struggle with major financial burdens, too.
-The ultimate goal of the FLAG program is to help relieve that stress so that clients can focus on their health and quality of life.
+The ultimate goal of the Funds For Living Program is to help relieve that stress so that clients can focus on their health and quality of life.
 To learn more about the program, contact us today at (866) 459-1271 or by visiting www.fifthseasonfinancial.com/contact-us.